What is the curriculum and how is my child taught?

 Each teacher plans lessons meticulously ensuring that your child’s individual targets are central to their learning.
 All learning outcomes are then assessed and evaluated by staff on a daily basis and this keeps their learning on track.

-Many of our learners benefit from the real life experience of going out in to the community and leaving the classroom behind.
-This offers fresh opportunities to practise new skills and different activities personalised to develop each learner’s language, social communication, independence and self help skills.
-This flexibility is essential in order for the curriculum to remain relevant and exciting for learners through the different stages of their school career.
+Many of our pupils benefit from the real life experience of going out in to the community and leaving the classroom behind.
+This offers fresh opportunities to practise new skills and different activities personalised to develop each pupil’s language, social communication, independence and self help skills.
+This flexibility is essential in order for the curriculum to remain relevant and exciting for pupils through the different stages of their school career.

 Is there any additional support available to help my child reach his/her expected outcomes?

-Additional support is available for learners throughout the school day both in and out of the classroom.
-In the classroom, there is a high staff to student ratio to ensure that your child receives the support they need to achieve their learning outcomes.
+Additional support is available for pupils throughout the school day both in and out of the classroom.
+In the classroom, there is a high staff to pupil ratio to ensure that your child receives the support they need to achieve their learning outcomes.

 The in-house CA Team underpin every class team embedding a range of therapeutic approaches, teaching methods, techniques and styles within a ‘total communication‘ environment to support your child’s learning.
 This includes visual strategies and communication aids such as PODD (Pragmatic Organisation Dynamic Display), which is an alternative augmentative communication (AAC).
 This ensures that your child’s additional needs are supported and their learning outcomes are on track.